szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This copies the design of SoD's special throwing dagger such that you can use vanilla throwing daggers as melee weapons if desired.
 The items modified are:

-- Throwing dagger (dagg05.itm): Has a melee option that deals 1d3 piercing damage, with a speed factor of 3
+- Throwing dagger `dagg05.itm`: Has a melee option that deals 1d3 piercing damage, with a speed factor of 3
-- Poisoned throwing dagger (dagg16.itm): Has a melee option that deals 1d3 piercing damage, plus +1 poison damage (no save).
+- Poisoned throwing dagger `dagg16.itm`: Has a melee option that deals 1d3 piercing damage, plus +1 poison damage (no save).
 The usual poisoning ability does not work in this mode, only in ranged mode.
 This was done because otherwise using it as a melee weapon is too obvious as a better choice.

 ### Make Life-Stealer +4 a more powerful cursed weapon (1686)

 This component overhauls the unused Life-Stealer +4 dagger, turning it into a powerful cursed weapon.
 Note this does not add the weapon to the game; a mod like Unfinished Business is required to obtain it.

-- **Appearance**: The dagger's appearance is changed to resemble Artemis Entreri's iconic green-gemmed dagger, and it now gleams red.
+- **Appearance**: The dagger's appearance is changed to resemble Artemis Entreri's iconic green-jeweled dagger, and it now gleams red.
 - **On Hit**: Drains 1 HP (3 HP if the wielder is a vampire) with 18% chance to drain 2 levels, healing the wielder for 1d6 HP + 10% of their max HP.
 - **On Kill**: Grants the wielder +1 STR, +1 DEX, 6 HP regeneration over 1 round, and prevents their HP from dropping below 1 for 3 seconds.
 - **Passive Effects**: